 Sending your child to summer camp can be just as momentous of an experience for your child as it is for you.

 We know that it can feel emotional and that you and your child may have questions about the experience.
 Below you will find a list of frequently asked questions about our summer programs.
-You can also watch this short video of Camp Director Becca Meyer answering the most commonly asked questions at our New Family Orientations.
-If you still have questions or would like to talk to a member of our staff, please give us a call at 415.543.2267.
-We’re happy to help!
+You can also watch this short video of Camp Director Becca Meyer answering the most commonly asked questions from our New Family Orientations.

 My child has never been to Camp and doesn't know anyone.
 Is this typical?